MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/build-dynamic-lean-universal-packages.md

 This article shows you how to build dynamic, lean, and universal packages for Office 365 ProPlus.
 This method can greatly reduce long-term maintenance costs and effort in managed environments.

 ## The challenge
-When you plan your upgrade to Office 365 ProPlus, the actual upgrade from a legacy version to the always-current Office 365 ProPlus is front and center.
-But looking beyond the initial deployment, there are other scenarios you’ll need to cover as an admin.
+When you plan your upgrade to Office 365 ProPlus, the actual upgrade from a legacy version to the always-current Office 365 ProPlus is front and center (1st install scenario).
+But looking beyond the initial deployment, there are other scenarios you’ll need to cover as an admin (2nd install).
 Sometimes, after you upgrade your users, they might need any of the following components:

 - Additional language packs
 - Proofing tools
 - Visio
 - Project

-In managed environments, each of these items would require a dedicated installation package for automatic, controlled installation for users.
+Historically, each of these scenarios was adressed by creating a dedicated installation package for automatic, controlled installation for users.
 Usually, an admin would combine the necessary source files (of ~2.5 gigabytes) and a copy of the Office Deployment Tool (ODT) together with a configuration file into a package for each of these components.

 But, especially in larger organizations, you often don't run a single installation of Office 365 ProPlus.
 You might have a mix of update channels (often SAC and SAC-T).
 And maybe you're currently transitioning from 32-bit to 64-bit, and maybe you'll have to support both architectures for quite some time.